 And of course, you can’t miss the beach, which lines the park from one end to the other.
 Other than spotting islands across the sea, this is also a serene spot to chase the sunset or relax on one of the benches or breakwaters.
 Bike rentals are available to explore the shoreline on wheels too.

 Image credit: @ppparrots via Instagram

 Image credit: Buhay OFW sa Singapore

-No SG park is complete without a playground.
-Have your kids enjoy the great outdoors here with Pasir Ris Park’s extensive play area with climbing nets, swings and plenty of slides to go around.
+No SG park is complete without an outdoor playground.
+Have your kids enjoy Pasir Ris Park’s extensive play area with climbing nets, swings, and plenty of slides to go around.

-Not just a playground for kids, adventurous folks visiting the park can also have their fun at the PAssion WaVe @ Pasir Ris featuring rock climbing (from $48 for members and $68 for public) on their outdoor high wall.
-If water sports sounds more like your fun, also find dinghy sailing and kayaking here.
+Not just a playground for kids, adventurous folks visiting the park can also have their fun at the PAssion WaVe @ Pasir Ris featuring rock climbing sessions (from $6 for members and $7 for public) on their outdoor high wall.
+If water sports sounds more like your kind of fun, you’ll also find dinghy sailing and stand up paddling here.

 Does the fun end there?
 Neigh.

 Unbeknownst to many, Pasir Ris Park is home to Gallop Stable, a horseback riding centre that you can visit for free.
 For a more interactive experience, you can also feed their horses ($2) or try riding lessons (from $45).
-Proper gear will be provided – even ones for kids – so little ones can try it out as long as they are above 3 years old!
+Proper gear will be provided – even ones for kids – so younglings can try it out as long as they are above 3 years old.

 Fun fact: Singapore has more than 350 nature parks – including the popular picks like MacRitchie or the Singapore Botanic Gardens.
 But for Easties looking for something less crowded and a little closer to home, visit Pasir Ris Park for a relaxing day out.